Rwb3n/SF-Boxfresh-app/README.md

 # BoxFresh App

-A Salesforce-native solution for service scheduling, inventory management, and customer communication, built using Theory of Constraints principles.
+A Salesforce-native solution for service scheduling, inventory management, and customer communication, built using Theory of Constraints principles and [Pocket Flow Framework](https://github.com/The-Pocket-World/Pocket-Flow-Framework)'s Design Philosophy.

 ## Latest Update: Documentation Consolidation Complete (April 11, 2025)
 All documentation has been successfully reorganized and consolidated, preparing the project for Phase 2 implementation.
 The documentation now features improved navigation, streamlined information flow, and consolidated content.
 See our [Documentation Home](docs/index.md) for complete details.